 - Always secure the ET tube in place, preferably with a commercial tube-securing device. - A cervical collar is effective in maintaining patient's head in a neutral position. - Reassess ET tube placement every time the patient is moved. - {Digital Intubation} or {Lighted Stylet Intubation} or {Camera Assisted} may be utilized. - {Dual Lumen Airways, (e.g., Combitube, Pharyngotracheal Lumen Airway (PtL)), King Airway, or Laryngeal Mask Airways (LMA)}, are acceptable airway devices and satisfy the "rescue airway" component for {StI}.
 Use of these devices is limited to patients who need an artificial airway, and who are able to tolerate the device. - If routine ventilation procedures are unsuccessful, try to visualize obstruction with laryngoscope.
-If a foreign body is seen, attempt to remove it using suction or Magill forceps. - If a conscious patient requires intubation, consider the following: - Apply Lidocaine Jelly to the ET tube. - Lidocaine 100 mg IN (half dose per nostril) or nebulized with 8-10 LPM O2. - P Lidocaine 1.5 mg/kg nebulized with 8-10 LPM O2 or IN.
-Maximum dose is 100 mg. - If the patient is resisting the tube after confirmed intubation and SBP > 100, consider Midazolam 2 mg slow IV. - P If SBP is appropriate, and the patient is resisting consider Midazolam 0.1 mg/kg (max dose 2 mg), slow IV. - If a patient would benefit from intubation but is combative, agitated, or has jaws clenched, use {Sedate to Intubate or RSI} procedures. - Whenever all reasonable attempts to provide an adequate airway by less invasive means have failed, perform a cricothyrotomy or surgical airway (must be ≥ 12 y/o) utilizing an approved method. - NOTE: Nebulized Lidocaine can be administered simultaneously with Albuterol and Ipratropium.
+If a foreign body is seen, attempt to remove it using suction or Magill forceps. - If a conscious patient requires intubation, consider the following: - Apply Lidocaine Jelly to the ET tube. - A Lidocaine 100 mg IN (half dose per nostril) or nebulized with 8-10 LPM O2. - P Lidocaine 1.5 mg/kg nebulized with 8-10 LPM O2 or IN.
+Maximum dose is 100 mg. - A If the patient is resisting the tube after confirmed intubation and SBP > 100, consider Midazolam 2 mg slow IV. - A If the patient is resisting the tube after confirmed intubation and SBP < 100, consider Ketamine 100 mg slow IV. - P If SBP is appropriate, and the patient is resisting consider Midazolam 0.1 mg/kg (max dose 2 mg), slow IV. - A If a patient would benefit from intubation but is combative, agitated, or has jaws clenched, use {Sedate to Intubate or RSI} procedures. - Whenever all reasonable attempts to provide an adequate airway by less invasive means have failed due to a total airway occlusion and you are unable to ventilate, perform a cricothyrotomy or surgical airway (must be ≥ 8 y/o) utilizing an approved method.

+NOTE: Nebulized Lidocaine can be administered simultaneously with Albuterol and Ipratropium.
 If feasible, wait one to two minutes before intubating.